Consumer Reports' Board of Directors voted at its October 2021 meeting to amend certain provisions of the Consumer Reports bylaws.

 Section 3.
 Insurance.

-Consumer Reports may purchase and maintain insurance on behalf of any person described in Section 1 of this Article against any liability asserted against that person, whether or not Consumer Reports would have the power to indemnify the person against that liability under the provisions of this Article or otherwise.
+Consumer Reports may purchase and maintain insurance on behalf of any Indemnitee against any liability asserted against that person, regardless of whether Consumer Reports would have an obligation to indemnify the person against liability under the provisions of this Article.

 Section 4.
 Application; Enforcement.

-The provisions of this Article will be deemed to be a contract between Consumer Reports and each Indemnitee serving in an Eligible Position identified in Section 1 who serves in such capacity at any time while this Article and the relevant provisions of the laws of the State of New York and other applicable law, if any, are in effect, and any repeal or modification of this Article will not adversely affect any right or protection of any person described in Section 1 or in respect of any act or omission occurring prior to the time of the repeal or modification.
+(a) The provisions of this Article will be deemed to be a contract between Consumer Reports and each Eligible Person while this Article is in effect; any repeal or modification of this Article will not adversely affect any right or protection of an Eligible Person for any act or omission that took place before the repeal or modification.

-(b) If any provision of this Article will be found to be invalid or limited in application by reason of any law or regulation, that finding will not affect the validity of the remaining provisions of this Article.
-The rights of indemnification provided in this Article will neither be exclusive of, nor be deemed in limitation of, any rights to which any person described in Section 1 of this Article may otherwise be entitled or permitted by contract, the Certificate of Incorporation, vote of the Board, or otherwise, or as a matter of law, both as to actions in the person’s official capacity and actions in any other capacity while holding such office, it being the policy of Consumer Reports that indemnification of any person described in Section 1 of this Article will be made to the fullest extent permitted by law.
+(b) If any provision of this Article is deemed invalid or limited in application by reason of any law or regulation, that finding will not affect the validity of the remaining provisions of this Article.
+The rights of indemnification provided in this Article will neither be exclusive of nor a limitation on any rights to which any Indemnitee may be entitled or permitted by contract, the Certificate of Incorporation, a vote of the Board, or as a matter of law, both as to actions in the person’s official capacity and actions in any other capacity while holding office.

 Section 1.
 Fiscal Year.

-Consumer Reports’ fiscal year will be May 31 or such other date as may be fixed by the Board of Directors.
+Consumer Reports’ fiscal year will begin on June 1, or such other date as may be fixed by the Board of Directors.

 Section 2.
 Books and Records.

-Consumer Reports will keep correct and complete books and records of account of the activities and transactions of Consumer Reports, including Board meeting minutes.
+Consumer Reports will keep correct and complete books and records of the activities and transactions of Consumer Reports, including Board meeting minutes.

 Section 3.
 Mailing Lists.

-Except as otherwise required by law, no list of subscribers or members shall be open for inspection by, or otherwise made available to any other person, corporation or organization except by the authorization of the President.
+Except as otherwise required by law, no list of members shall be open for inspection by, or otherwise made available to any person, corporation or organization except by the authorization of the President.